Web HostingDecember 16, 2025 199 views

 Practice Risk

-Forget to include all sending services Emails rejected
+Forget to include all sending services Rejected emails

 Have multiple SPF records Invalid configuration